Security - Amazon Web Services Support

 Note

-Some distributions of Linux don't include a version of stunnel that supports TLS features by default.
-If you are using an unsupported Linux distribution (see supported distributions here), then we recommend that you upgrade it prior to remounting with the recommended mount setting.
+Some Linux distributions don't include a version of stunnel that supports TLS features by default.
+If you're using an unsupported Linux distribution (see Supported distributions in the Amazon Elastic File System User Guide), then it's a best practice that you upgrade it before remounting with the recommended mount setting.

 Additional Resources